-Pursuant to Public Resources Code Section 21081.6, the Planning Commission recommends that the City Council adopt, as conditions of approval of the Project, the Mitigation Monitoring Program (MMP) set forth in Section V of the Final EIR.
-In the event of any inconsistencies between the mitigation measures set forth herein and the MMP (Attachment 1a), the language of the MMP shall control, except to the extent that a mitigation measure contained herein is inadvertently omitted from the MMP, in which case such mitigation measures shall be deemed as if it were included in the MMP.
+Pursuant to Public Resources Code Section 21081.6, the City Council hereby adopts, as conditions of approval of the Project, the Mitigation Monitoring Program (MMP) set forth in Section V of the Final EIR.
+In the event of any inconsistencies between the mitigation measures set forth herein and the MMP, the language of the MMP shall control, except to the extent that a mitigation measure contained herein is inadvertently omitted from the MMP, in which case such mitigation measures shall be deemed as if it were included in the MMP.